Championing educational collaboration

 The Center is committed to Professional Development for the industry workforce.
 As part of our education program, we provide opportunities for our Industry Partners to obtain Continuing Education Units (CEUs) and Professional Development Hours (PDHs) through both in-person programs and virtual seminars.
 We also leverage our unique facilities to provide training in current laboratory methodology and techniques.

 Participants in the CBBG Research Experience for Teachers (RET) Summer Program are given the opportunity to work in a CBBG lab and become a contributing part of cutting-edge research in our testbed facilities.
-Teachers are then encouraged to develop teaching modules based on research and the subject of biogeotechnical engineering.
+Teachers are then supported in the development of grade-level appropriate instructional lessons based on their lab research and the subject of biogeotechnical engineering.
 The goal is to bring the knowledge of their direct experience in the lab along with their increased subject-matter knowledge directly to students of all grade levels.

 Our collection of teaching modules, lesson plans, and other resources have been categorized into age-appropriate pages for pre-college audiences as well as undergraduate and graduate students.